mandelsoft/engine/README.md

 processing graph defined by the current and target state of the phases and their dependencies.
-The output of input dependencies is provided to the processing, and if it is successful the output is again used as input for dependent phases.
+The output of input dependencies is provided to the processing, and if it is successful the output of the processing is again used as input for dependent phases.

 Every external object has an assigned internal object (which is created by engine on demand), which handles the concrete processing.
 Therefore, changes on the external object trigger the processing of